-Know thy enemy.
-When it comes to hackers, most business owners get hung up on the technical and mechanical details of a cyber attack forgetting another important aspect: motive.
-Why are they attacking people and organizations in the first place?
-And who are they targeting?
-By answering these questions you’ll have a better understanding of what resources need the most protection in your business.
+When it comes to cyberattacks, most business owners get hung up on the technical and logistical details, forgetting another important aspect: motive.
+Why are hackers attacking people and organizations?
+And whom are they targeting?
+By answering these questions, you’ll have a better understanding of which of your business’s resources need the most protection.